 Well, for starters, your router operates on either a single or dual-band frequency that is measured in giga-hertz, as either 2.4Ghz, 5Ghz, or 2.4 and 5GHz (dual).
 You’ll see a number like 802.11 somewhere on the box, with the letters that follow it and may be separated by forward-slashes (n, b,g,a, ac).
 That is the version of network type that your device supports and much like other technologies advance year-to-year, each generation of wireless comm (network type) standards do, as well.
 This network type will define which band(s) are supported by your router.
 That network type might also decide whether or not you have to wait in that deli line at all.
 You could be serving yourself, buffet style, with 8 arms!

 Each of these standards support a user and antenna configuration, which is defined by a hyphenated acronym, such as “SU-MIMO”.
 Quite simply, this means “single-user, multiple-input, multiple-output” and as you might guess, there are SISO and SIMO multi-antenna configurations, as well but you’re not going to see those.
 MIMO is your deli counter and SU is your single-file ticket line (single user means 1 person at a time).
 Version 802.11n supports SU-MIMO, and is the standard that your phones and laptops most likely use.
-However, its child, 802.11ac introduced, in 2013, MU-MIMO, meaning that the ticket line is no longer single-file, it now may support up to 8 different lines, all at once.
+However, its child, 802.11ac introduced, in 2013, MU-MIMO.
+So what is MU MIMO?
+It means the ticket line is no longer single-file, it now may support up to 8 different lines, all at once.
 Unfortunately, only MU-MIMO compatible devices can take advantage of this technology, otherwise they’ll simply default back to SU-MIMO.
 You’re in luck, because they’re already starting to appear!
 The Samsung Galaxy S7, for instance, supports MU-MIMO.
 I’d suggest doing some Googling but here’s a start: https://www.qualcomm.com/products/vive/devices .
 Long story short, “ac” is newer and cooler but there exist some drawbacks and there’s more than just MU-MIMO.